Rooted in Learning

 Since then, ID8 Architects have been engaged to design a space suitable for both PE & Wellness and Fine & Performing Arts programs in addition to multipurpose uses for large gatherings.
 School leadership engaged Ball Construction to take our next steps for the building, and we began early phases of a Capital Campaign.
 To date, we are halfway to our fundraising goal of $4 million thanks to the generosity of our community.

 The multipurpose space - anticipated to open in the 2023-24 school year - will be an additional asset to the community and attraction in the park.
 While the space will be used during school hours by Bergman Academy students and staff, it will be available to the surrounding community to use for community sports leagues, community meetings, social gatherings, and more.

 The exterior and interior design honors the architecture of the existing building and surrounding park land, complimenting the unique architectural style of the old Science Center of Iowa building.
-The 10,300 ware feet of new construction will include a full-size basketball court, performing arts stage, locker rooms and green room, storage, concession area, and seating for over 500 guests with telescopic bleachers and chair placement.
+The 10,300 square feet of new construction will include a basketball court, performing arts stage, locker rooms and green room, storage, concession area, and seating for over 500 guests with telescopic bleachers and chair placement.